3BMLabs/building.py/docs/usage/Line.md

-- `by_startpoint_direction_length(start: Point, direction: Vector3, length: float) -> Line`: Creates a line segment starting from a given point in the direction of a given vector with a specified length.
+- `by_startpoint_direction_length(start: Point, direction: Vector, length: float) -> Line`: Creates a line segment starting from a given point in the direction of a given vector with a specified length.